psgmoura11/jurassic-fuck/README.md

-# jurassic-fuck
+Dating app for elderly people.
+Done in 24 hours, as a group project for the Hackathon at Academia de Código.
-Tinder like web app made in 24 hours for Academia de Código
+Used Firebase and React.